-Cultural and Social Issues in Contemporary Crafts S1 or S2 HPW3 CP10
+Cultural and Social Issues in Contemporary Crafts

 This subject will examine the cultural and social context within which crafts are produced, the role of the contemporary craftsperson as an individual, as a link in the community and in contribution in industry.
 Criticism, theory and models of professional practice in craft arts will be examined as part of an inquiry into the future for craft artists.
 Guest craft artists will be invited to share their work through presentations and discussion.